davide-talesco/paip/README.md

 **IMPORTANT**
-If the service calls expose twice with the same subject, with 2 different handlers, incoming messages will be load balanced between the 2 handlers, which is probably not what you probably.
+If the service calls expose twice with the same subject, with 2 different handlers, incoming messages will be load balanced between the 2 handlers, which is probably not what you want.

 ## INVOKE